Fall Weekend Workshop

 Scholarships

-Thanks to the generous support of the Rocky Mountain Elk Foundation, scholarships will be awarded to a limited number of first-time participants who qualify.
+Thanks to the generous support of the Rocky Mountain Elk Foundation, partial scholarships will be awarded to a limited number of first-time participants who qualify.
 The deadline for scholarship applications is September 1st, but we recommend applying early.
 Preference is given to single mothers, low-income individuals and full-time students.
 Participants must be 18 years or older.
+The partial scholarship covers 70% ($275) of the registration fee, the awarded participant will pay $120.
 Email us for a scholarship application.

 Cancellation